avixFF/dwd-phenology-stream/README.md

 # Running in Docker

 The application is ready to be run in containers by simply ivoking `docker-compose up` command.
-Of course, this assumes you have docker installed and ready on your machine.
+Of course, this assumes you have `docker` and `docker-compose` installed on your machine.

 The application is designed to automatically fetch data from DWD repository every 10 minutes: